averageneo/nent/README.md

 ### Run

-<p>Rhe project is dockerized, you need to make sure you have docker and docker-compose installed on your machine, enter the commands below in the root directory of the project:</p>
+<p>The project is dockerized, you need to make sure you have docker and docker-compose installed on your machine, enter the commands below in the root directory of the project:</p>

 <br>
 <br>